blueag8/Photography_Website/README.md

 **Scenarios**

  - Register as a new user
- - Register as a use that already exists.
+ - Register as a user that already exists.
  - Login using correct details.
  - Login using invalid credentials.
  - Logout
- - Click on logo to be taken back to home
+ - Click on the logo to be taken back to home
  - Check all links are valid
  - Send email using Backend
  - Adjust price filter and check valid products are filtered/returned.
- - Shop as authorised user
+ - Shop as an authorised user
    - add to cart
    - adjust quantity
    - go to checkout